montysecurity/linper/README.md

 #### stealth mode

-`-s, --stealth-mode various trivial modifications to the install function in an attempt to hide the backdoors from humans`
+`-s, --stealth-mode various trivial modifications in an attempt to hide the backdoors from humans`

 1. Makes the files related to installing services hidden by prepending a "."

 2. Disables the ability to append methods to the bashrc - because if a connection fails it is noisy and prints to the screen

 3. Creates a `crontab` function in \~/.bashrc to override the `-r` and `-l` flags. `-r` is changed to remove all crontab entries <u>except</u> your reverse shells. `-l` is changed to list all the existing cron jobs <u>except</u> your reverse shells

-##### caveat

-If you run `-s, --stealth-mode` as a sudo enabled user, be aware that you can bypass the `crontab` function installed in \~/.bashrc because aliases are not preserved when running `sudo`, nor does `sudo` call the `root` user aliases.
-(This does not interfere with the sudo hijack attack)

 ### cleaning